Napier Park: Local area

-Bartlett Square is also in the south of the area, named after Sir Charles John Bartlett, director and chairman of Vauxhall Motors during the second world war.
+Bartlett Square is also in the south of the area, named after Sir Charles John Bartlett, director and chairman of Vauxhall Motors during the Second World War.
 Bartlett Square is the location of Hart House, a listed building, originally built as the headquarters of Vauxhall Motors before they moved to Park Town.
 Bartlett Square is due to be redeveloped, with many large office buildings being built.
-Hart House is due to be converted into a hotel.
+Hart House is scheduled to be converted into a hotel.
 Bartlett Square is also the location of one of the new stations of the Luton DART, a rail link under construction between Luton Airport Parkway railway station and London Luton Airport.

 Politics

 Napier Park is part of the Crawley and Wigmore wards.
 The wards form part of the parliamentary constituency of Luton South and the MP is Rachel Hopkins (Labour).